Nathalia Almeida

 She competed in the 2020 Summer Olympics, where she finished 10th in the Women's 4 × 200 metre freestyle relay, along with Larissa Oliveira, Aline Rodrigues and Gabrielle Roncatto.

 At the 2021 FINA World Swimming Championships (25 m) in Abu Dhabi, she finished 7th in the Women's 4 × 200 metre freestyle relay, along with Giovanna Diamante, Viviane Jungblut and Gabrielle Roncatto; 12th in the Women's 400 metre freestyle; 14th in the Women's 400 metre individual medley 19th in the Women's 200 metre individual medley, and 23rd in the Women's 100 metre individual medley.;

+At the 2022 South American Games held in Asunción, Paraguay, she won a silver medal in the Women's 200 metre individual medley and a bronze medal in the Women's 400 metre individual medley.

+At the 2023 Pan American Games held in Santiago, Chile, she won a gold medal in the Brazil's 4 × 100 m mixed freestyle relay, for swimming in the qualifying round of the event, and a silver medal in the Women's 4 × 200 m freestyle, where Brazil almost equaled the South American record.